Complete, or,

 swaying crystal: Six threes are eighteen,

-seven threes are twenty one.
+seven threes are

 The slow and steady mantra,